 eksctl anywhere create cluster command to deploy that cluster to the provider.

-It does this by first creating a temporary bootstrap cluster to direct the workload cluster creation.
+A temporary bootstrap cluster runs on the Administrative machine to direct the target cluster creation.

 For a detailed description, see Cluster creation workflow